 - Then click the Manage settings option on that tab.

-- Turn off the Real-time protection option by clicking its toggle button.
+- Please turn off the Real-time protection option by clicking its toggle button.

-If you’ve got third-party antivirus software installed, disable that utility from its context menu.
-Right-click the antivirus tool’s system tray icon to bring up its context menu.
+Disable that utility from its context menu if you’ve got third-party antivirus software installed—Right-click the antivirus tool’s system tray icon to bring up its context menu.
 Then select a disable setting for its antivirus shield there.
 Turn off the antivirus utility’s shield for a few hours.

 6. Delete your Chrome user profile